Solihull School: Facilities

 The school is based across two campuses.
 Solihull Senior School on the Warwick Road campus currently occupies a site of approximately 65 acre.
 This is partly as a result of a former headmaster, Warin Foster Bushell, who in the 1920s bought much of the land himself when the governors refused to finance the purchase out of school funds.
 On his retirement Bushell sold the fields to the school at no profit.
 The school's quadrangle and surrounding classrooms, as well as the former hall, known as Big School, were built after this period, and were followed by a chapel and large teaching block and sports hall, amongst other additions.
 Solihull School has a number of rugby pitches, cricket squares and nets, tennis courts, football pitches and general purpose sports fields.
 There is a floodlit artificial pitch on the school's main campus, incorporating 2, 8x40 warm-up areas.
 The pitch is used primarily for hockey in the winter months and in the summer term the pitch affords a further 8 tennis courts and a multi-purpose training/coaching area.

 One mile away, at Copt Heath, the school has another 13 acre of fields, comprising 4 rugby pitches, a new floodlit artificial pitch and a cricket square.
 These 13 acre are a part of the site that is home to the school's former pupils' organisation, the Old Silhillians' Association.

-The school also possesses a mountain cottage in Snowdonia, North Wales.
+The school possesses a mountain cottage in Snowdonia, North Wales.
 The cottage was presented to the school in 1958 by the parents of David Fricke, who was a school pupil between 1946-1956, following his death.
 David was a keen mountain walker and it was felt that the cottage would be a fitting tribute to his memory.
 Most pupils will visit the cottage as part of Snowdonia School in the shell forms.
 Those taking part in CCF or the Duke of Edinburgh award scheme may also use this facility on other occasions.